to the Iowa City Amateur Radio Club (ICARC) home page, your information source for Amateur Radio in Iowa City and

 For detailed discussion of each point in the Code, please visit DX-Code.org.

 Note: Before the meeting, members and visitors are invited to get together for an informal meal and socializing at the Legion, which serves food and beverages.
-Please feel free to join us there any time between 6:00 and 7:30 PM.
+Please feel free to join us there any time between 6:00 and 7:00 PM.
+Note that the meeting begins at 7:00 PM, so it would be best to arrive for dinner by 6:30 to 6:45.

 (Click on the highlighted address above for a Google map showing its location.)